jido/ebb-backup/README.md

 *

-Go to the latest revision in branch "main" and replace the files in current directory and its subfolders with the files from "main"
+Select "main" as the working branch and replace the files in current directory and its subfolders with the latest files from "main"

 ```
 ebb --from main update